 Do the locker rooms have lockers where you can put your stuff or are bags strewn everywhere?
 Can you lock the locker with a lock?
 Are there nice, clean showers to use after your workout?

 Does it look like there’s enough equipment to go around, or will you constantly be waiting for someone to finish before you can use it?

 Is it well-organized and easy to find what you’re looking for?
 And finally, is it clean and new-ish?

 Keep these Things in Mind When Choosing a CrossFit Box

 It’s Time for Comparison Shopping

-While visiting each perspective gym, consider the following:
+While visiting each prospective gym, consider the following: